Content Audit Examples for Existing Pages

 Page type: Help center or docs page

-Signal: The doc explains the basic step but misses prerequisites, error states, examples, and related next steps.
+Evidence: The doc explains the basic step, but support conversations or page review show missing prerequisites, error states, examples, and related next steps.
+The answer is not complete enough for AI-search extraction.

 Action: Update